-Each service and activity in this Operational Plan is designed to support delivery of the key Focus Areas in the 2023-2028 Corporate Plan and Council's organisational priorities continue to inform our decision-making processes:
+The services and initiatives included are directly linked to the key Focus Areas identified in the 2023-2028 Corporate Plan and Council's organisational priorities continue to inform our decision-making processes:

 - Effectively manage and maintain our assets

 - Plan for the future

-- · Provide focused service delivery
+- Provide focused service delivery

 - Maintain financial sustainability

-These priorities are reflected in the actions, projects and business outcomes outlined in the Operational Plan.
+These priorities are embedded throughout the actions and outcomes listed in the Plan.

-The Office of the CEO continues to be responsible for monitoring priority outcomes, the coordination of Councillor support services, Councillor professional development and providing organisational leadership.
+The Office of the CEO remains responsible for monitoring priority outcomes, supporting Councillor development, and leading organisational performance.